 Keep your distance

 In line with Government advice, social distancing is essential to stop the spread of the virus.
 To reduce the risk of catching or spreading COVID-19, try to keep at least 2 metres away from people you do not live with and 1m+ only by exception.
-You must not meet in groups of more than 6 when meeting with people outside of your household/bubble.
+Keep up to date with the latest government advice on meeting people outside your household or bubble on the .Gov website.

 Wash your hands

 Wash your hands with soap and water often – do this for at least 20 seconds.
 Use hand sanitiser gel if soap and water are not available.